What is a cash flow forecast?

 Alternative methods of cash flow forecasting

-There are other ways to generate cash flow forecasts from your balance sheet and P&L statement.
-These typically provide longer term cash flow guidance rather than day-to-day or week-to-week projections.
-It also requires accounting knowledge to prepare one of these forecasts so ask an advisor if you want to know more.
+There are other ways to generate cash flow forecasts from your balance sheet and profit and loss statement.
+These typically provide longer-term cash flow projections rather than day-to-day or week-to-week forecasts.
+It also requires accounting knowledge to prepare one of these projections so ask your accountant or bookkeeper if you want to know more.

 The finance manager of Tiny Construction wants to assess whether the business’ cash flow will support the purchase of a new piece of equipment in the next month.
-The equipment will cost R20,000.
+The equipment will cost £20,000.

-Based on current bank balances and reconciliations, Tiny Construction has a starting balance of R45,000.
-Outstanding invoices and sales forecasts estimate that incoming payments from sales within the next 30 days will be R90,000.
+Based on current bank balances and reconciliations, Tiny Construction has a starting balance of £45,000.
+Outstanding invoices and sales forecasts estimate that incoming payments from sales within the next 30 days will be £90,000.
 There are no other incoming payments for the month.

 So the ‘money in’ part of the cash flow forecast will look like this: